-Mark Sensei returned from Japan in 2002 to open an Aikido Shuren Dojo.
-He demonstrates Aikido worldwide, having taught people between the ages of three and eighty-three, from all walks of life: professional athletes–ice hockey, figure skating, baseball, boxing, MMA, wrestling, and dance; musicians and writers; fire, search & rescue workers; law enforcement and military personnel–FBI Agents, U.S. Department of Homeland Security (TSA), investigators, bounty hunters, self-defense tactics instructors, firearm instructors, Army Rangers, Navy Seals, SERT snipers; as well as other professionals in the educational, corporate, medical, and security fields.
+Mark Sensei returned to his home state of Minnesota from Japan in July of 2002 to attend graduate school and open an Aikido Shuren Dojo (August 18, 2002).
+He demonstrates Aikido worldwide, having taught people between the ages of three and eighty-three, from all walks of life: professional athletes–ice hockey, figure skating, baseball, boxing, MMA, wrestling, and dance; musicians and writers; fire, search & rescue workers; law enforcement and military personnel–police officers, investigators, bounty hunters, self-defense tactics instructors, firearm instructors, SERT snipers, FBI agents, U.S. Department of Homeland Security (TSA), Army Rangers, Navy Seals; as well as other professionals in the educational, corporate, medical, and security fields.

 Today, Mark Larson Sensei is available for guest speaking engagements, events and instruction.
 He continues to teach Aikido classes, workshops, leadership sessions, and seminars privately and as a Minnesota State college-level course.
 He presents locally, nationally, and internationally–traveling throughout North America, South America, Europe, and Asia.
-He is the founder and chief instructor of Minnesota Aiki Shuren Dojo, Nowthen, MN, and chief technical advisor for a number of Aikido Dojos in the USA and Japan as well as Canada, Denmark, and Sweden.
+He is the founder and chief instructor of Minnesota Aiki Shuren Dojo, Nowthen, MN, and technical advisor for a number of Aikido Dojos in the USA and Japan as well as Canada, Denmark, and Sweden.